| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 us to the club one evening and her young charges were put through

+their paces for our entertainment.
 It was a varied programme, beginning with tall blond-haired dancers

 in white ball gowns who trailed their pink chiffon scarves as though